Pikerstrow/to-do-list/README.md

 # to-do-list

 Small studying app - "to do" list.
 Created with the help of Laravel and Vue.js.
-App has calendar which allows easy to navigate between dates and views/edit/delete tasks for chosen day...
+App has calendar which allows easy to navigate between dates and also allows view/edit/delete tasks for chosen day...

 Used in project (except of HTML, CSS, etc...):